Balfron Tower

-Balfron Tower is a 26-storey residential building in Poplar, Tower Hamlets, East London.
+Balfron Tower is a 26-storey residential building in Poplar, located in the London Borough of Tower Hamlets, London.
 Built in a Brutalist style, it forms part of the Brownfield Estate, an area of social housing between Chrisp Street Market and the A12 northern approach to the Blackwall Tunnel.
 It was designed by Ernő Goldfinger in 1963 for the London County Council, built 1965–67 by the GLC, and has been a listed building since 1996 (Grade II*, originally Grade II).
-Balfron Tower is stylistically similar to Goldfinger's later Trellick Tower in London.
+Balfron Tower is stylistically similar to Goldfinger's later Trellick Tower in North Kensington, within West London.

 Design

 Balfron Tower is 84 m high and contains 146 homes (136 flats and 10 maisonettes).
 Lifts serve every third floor; thus, to reach a flat on the 11th, 12th, or 13th floors, residents or visitors would take a lift to the 12th.
 The lift shaft sits in a separate service tower, also containing laundry rooms and rubbish chutes, and joined to the residential tower by eight walkways.

 The maisonettes are on floors 1 and 2, and 15 and 16, causing a break in the pattern of fenestration on the west side.

 The service tower is topped by a boiler room.
 In 1985, the original concrete boiler flues were replaced with metal, due to concrete decay.